chris17453/pybin-onator/README.md

 ## Use

 You must mount a volume to the "/build".
-This is where you drop yout source .py file.
+This is where you drop your source .py file.

 ```bash
 docker run -it \